SDG12 - Responsible Consumption and Production

 US National Health surveys show that — in white, Black, and Hispanic men and women of all ages — there was a dramatic increase in obesity beginning in the 1970s.
 The idea that there has been a simultaneous collapse in personal responsibility in both men and women across age and ethnic groups is not plausible.

 For the past thirty years, under the scrutiny of policymakers, scientists, doctors, and parents, obesity has grown at a staggering rate.
-During this period, fourteen government strategies containing 689 wide-ranging policies have been published in England, but among children leaving primary school, rates of obesity have increased by more than 700 percent and rates of severe obesity by 1600 percent.
+Fourteen government strategies containing 689 wide-ranging policies have been published in England during this period.
+Still, among children leaving primary school, rates of obesity have increased by more than 700 percent and rates of severe obesity by 1600 percent.

 Children in the UK and the USA, countries with the highest rates of UPF consumption, aren’t just heavier than their peers in nearly all other high-income Western countries; they’re shorter, too.
 This stunting goes hand in hand with obesity around the world, suggesting that this is a form of malnutrition rather than a disorder of excess.